Wall-Hung Toilets: A Look at Behind-the-Scenes

 Work closely with your general contractor to determine what you need to order.
 As Claud explains, “I ask homeowners for the specs of their dream toilet.
 This means they download a specification sheet from the manufacturer’s website which explains all the details in order to install the toilet.
 The spec sheet shows me the plumbing connections and dimensions I need to know.”

-While you will guide your contractor on your aesthetic and comfort priorities, he or she will help you choose and order a toilet model and all of the component pieces that will work best for your space.
+Your general contractor will guide you on ordering the right toilet model and all of the component pieces that will work best for your space.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.